Agent Skills

 ├── scripts/ # optional - helper scripts the model runs via Bash

-└── assets/ # optional - templates, fixtures, imagesThe CLI scans two scopes:
+└── assets/ # optional - templates, fixtures, imagesThe same <name>/SKILL.md folder layout applies under every root.
+The CLI scans three locations, in precedence order (highest first):

 The SKILL.md contract